ZeyuLei2/LLaVA-Plus-Guide/LLaVA-Plus-Guide-Report.md

 To run LLaVA-Plus on your own device, follow readme.md on LLaVA-Plus-codebase, but you might encounter some error, here is how to fix them.

-1.There might be some caused by wrong working directory
+1.There might be some error caused by wrong working directory

 most times, we run controller or workers in directory `LLaVA-Plus/`, except these: